On this page

 I applied to opt into security coverage advisory, I got the permission, but when I edit my project, I am not still able to opt the project into security coverage advisory.
 Why?

-When the project is not at least 10 days old, it is not possible to edit the field to opt that project into security advisory coverage.
+When the project has been created less than 10 days ago, it is not possible to edit the field to opt that project into security advisory coverage.
 The field will appear as in the following screenshot.

-When the project is 10 or more days old, that field will appear as in the following screenshot and you will be able to opt the project into security advisory policy.
+When the project has been created more than 10 days ago, that field will appear as in the following screenshot and you will be able to opt the project into security advisory policy.

 Help improve this page